 If you plan to sit for the SAT in January or the ACT in February, know that these scores may not likely reach the Admission Committee in time for a review of your application.
 The Admission Committee reviews applications as they become complete and "ready for review."
 Even though decisions for Regular Decision applicants are not mailed until mid to late March, the Admission Committee has approximately 5,000 applications to review by March.
 Therefore decisions on applicants need to be made constantly and can be made as early as November or December.
-Waiting to take the January or February tests, as you can see, can mean that your application, if otherwise complete, may have already been reviewed and a decision rendered.
-Your best advantage is to have already taken either or both tests during or before the fall of your senior year of high school, or the fall before the fall you intend to matriculate to F&M. However, if you are taking the January SAT or February ACT, you will definitely want to have your scores "rush" reported to F&M.
+Waiting to take the January or February tests can mean that your application, if otherwise complete, may have already been reviewed with a decision rendered.
+Your best advantage is to have already taken your tests during or before the fall of your senior year of high school.
+However, if you are taking the January SAT or February ACT, you will definitely want to have your scores "rush" reported to F&M.

 What is F&M's policy on the SAT/ACT?

 Franklin & Marshall College "superscores" the SAT and ACT.
 For the SAT, we combine the best critical reading score and the best math score a student receives, even if they come from different test dates.
 For the ACT, we take the highest Math, Science, Reading and English score from any tests a student takes, even if on multiple dates, and average them together for a new ACT composite score.

 My SAT/ACT scores do not accurately reflect my abilities as a student.
 Is it still necessary to report them?